a new innovative breeding center helping to recover one of North America’s most iconic and endangered native birds.

 A California condor chick may require more than one year of parental care before independence, limiting a pair of birds to producing only two chicks in four years

-Despite the successful release of condors each year.
-Wild population growth has been sluggish due to factors such as: lead poisoning, forest fire, and viral outbreak.
+Despite the successful release of condors each year, wild population growth has been sluggish due to factors such as: lead poisoning, forest fire, and viral outbreak.

 Too few facilities exist to meet the urgent need for young condors to be raised.